hadronized/toodoux/rfcs/0001-initial-design.md

 # Unresolved questions
 > Any questions that need to be addressed before going on with implementation.

-## What to due when a task goes by due date?
+## What to do when a task goes by due date?

 Possible choices are: